 Entire Travel in private vehicle during the trip - Bagdogra to Bagdogra

-All stay in the hotel on double sharing basis
+All stay in the hotel on Double/ Triple sharing basis as per booking

 Any entry fees

 No refund of total trip amount will be provided on cancellation, 10 days prior to departure date.

 50% of total trip amount can be refunded on cancellation between 11-20 days prior to scheduled departure date.

 90% of total trip amount can be refunded on cancellation between 21-90 days prior to scheduled departure date.